PacktPublishing/Containers-for-Developers-Handbook/Chapter8/Readme.md

 # Chapter 8 Labs

-In this chapter we are going to have a short lab section that we help us to learn and understand the basics of deploying a local Kubernetes environment with Minikube and test some of its resource types to validate the cluster.
+In this chapter we are going to have a short lab section that will help us to learn and understand the basics of deploying a local Kubernetes environment with Minikube and test some of its resource types to validate the cluster.

-The code for the labs is available in this book’s GitHub repository in https://github.com/ PacktPublishing /Docker-for-Developers-Handbook.git.
+The code for the labs is available in this book’s GitHub repository in https://github.com/PacktPublishing/Docker-for-Developers-Handbook.git.
 Ensure you have the latest revision available by simply executing git clone https://github.com/PacktPublishing/Docker-for-Developers-Handbook.git to download all its content or git pull if you already downloaded the repository before.
 All commands and content used in these labs will be located inside Docker-for-Developers-Handbook/Chapter8 directory.

 We will start by deploying a Minikube cluster with 2 nodes ( 1 master + 1 worker).
 We will deploy them with 3GB of RAM each, which will be more than enough for testing applications behavior when some of the cluster node dies, but you will probably don’t need 2 nodes for your daily usage.

 ## Deploying a Minikube cluster with 2 nodes

 In this lab we will deploy a fully functional Kubernetes cluster, for testing purposes, locally.
-We continue working on a Windows 10 laptop with 16GB of RAM, which is enough for the labs in this book.
+We will continue working on a Windows 10 laptop with 16GB of RAM, which is enough for the labs in this book.

-1. Install Minikube, downloading first from https://minikube.sigs.k8s.io/docs/start/, choose the appropriate installation method and follow the simple steps for your operating system.
+1. Install Minikube; Firstly, download from https://minikube.sigs.k8s.io/docs/start/, choose the appropriate installation method and follow the simple steps for your operating system.
 We will use Hyper-V, hence it must be enabled and running on your desktop computer or laptop.

 2. Once Minikube is installed, we will open an administrator Powershell.
 Minikube deployments using Hyper-V require the execution with administrator privileges.
 This is due to the Hyper-V layer, hence admin provileges won’t be required if you VirtualBox as hypervisor or Linux as base operating system (other hypervisors may be used, such as KVM, which works very nice with Minikube).
 Admin rights will also be required to remove the minikube cluster.
 Once the Powershell terminal is ready, we execute minikube start --nodes 2 --memory 3G --cpus 2 --kubernetes-version=stable --driver=hyperv --cni=calico --addons=ingress,metrics-server,csi-hostpath-driver.
-This will create a cluster with 2 nodes (3GB of memory each) with current stable Kubernetes release (1.26.3 at the time of writting this book), using Calico as CNI, and the hosts’ storage for volumes.
+This will create a cluster with 2 nodes (3GB of memory each) with current stable Kubernetes release (1.26.3 at the time of writting this book), using Calico as CNI, and the host's storage for volumes.
 It also delivers automatically an Ingress Controller for us.
 ```
 PS C:\Windows\system32> cd c:\